TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlvm/crashorunexpectedterminationssis.md

             "visibility": null,
             "order": 2,
             "controlType": "textbox",
-            "displayLabel": "Is there an application which is crashing or is an SSIS Package failing with Unexpected Termination?", "content": null,
+            "displayLabel": "Is there an application that is crashing or is an SSIS Package failing with Unexpected Termination?", "content": null,
             "infoBalloonText": null,
             "required": true,